Harry Kizirian: Other awards and recognition

 In 1987, the Rhode Island Chapter of the American Society for Public Administration (ASPA) presented him with its John O. Stitely Distinguished Public Service Award.
 Upon his retirement, a special stamp cancellation showing the flag-raising on Battle of Iwo Jima was issued in his honor.

 In October 1994, Kizirian was honored by his own Atwood-Bucci Detachment of the U.S. Marine Corps League.
 The tribute was attended by Providence Mayor Vincent Cianci, Senator John Pastore, and Rhode Island governor Bruce Sundlun with letters read from Postmaster General Marvin Runyon.

 On February 2, 1996, President Bill Clinton signed House Resolution 1606 which renamed the post office located at 24 Corliss Street, Providence, Rhode Island, as the Harry Kizirian Post Office Building.
-It was the first United States federal building named after an Armenian American.
+It was the first U.S. federal building named after an Armenian American.
 The opening ceremony was attended by Mayor Vincent Cianci, House of Representative Jack Reed, Senator John Chafee and Governor of Rhode Island Lincoln Carter Almond.
 The area outside the post office was named Harry Kizirian Plaza in his honor.
 Additionally, on May 26, 2001, the Providence City Council passed a resolution that renamed Smith Hill's Camden Avenue School after Kizirian.

 Kizirian received the Seven Seals Award from the Rhode Island committee of the Employer Support of the Guard and Reserve in recognition of his three-year term as state chairman.
 Rhode Island College bestowed its alumni service award on him in 1986, and he received an honorary doctorate in humanities from Roger Williams College in 1983.
 In May 2002, he received an honorary doctor of public service degree from Rhode Island College.
 The Ocean State Charities private nonprofit foundation that serves to assist other nonprofit and social service agencies throughout the state of Rhode Island has named an award after Kizirian.